ngUpgraders/ng-forward/README.md

 	@Input('message3') msg3;
 ```

 These lines specify what attributes can be passed as properties when we call our InnerApp component.
 If you don't pass a parameter to Input, the name of the property on the class is the same name you'll use when you call the component.
-If you pass a parameter, that becomes the name you use in when you call this comment from a parent component.
+If you pass a parameter, that becomes the name you use when you call this property from a parent component.

+> **Behind the Scenes:** The inputs essentially become isolate scope properties.
+Remember all the '@', '=', and '&'?
+Kiss those good bye.
+Each property gets registered several times so it can be used in various ways.
+Read on...

-Here's a part of the template that makes a simple reference to a properties passed from a parent:
+Here's a part of the template that makes a simple reference to properties passed from a parent:

 ```
 <h4>One Way String from Parent (read-only)</h4>